scillgame/scill-unreal/Documentation/Index.md

 - Battle Pass Reward Claimed occurs when the reward of a battle pass has changed.
 Use this to trigger gameplay events on your server to provide the claiming player with his reward.
 - Battle Pass Expired occurs once the battle pass is no longer active.
 This battle pass is not tracking any changes via events anymore.

-Unlike the other functions on these classes, the callback function here will be stored called multiple times instead of once.
+Unlike the other functions on these classes, the callback function here will be stored permanently and called multiple times instead of once.

 <!-- Function Image -->